Acceleration07/Cosmos/README.md

 ```bash
   sudo bash install.sh
 ```
-Apache2 will be installed using the install.sh
+Apache2 and FFmpeg will be installed using the install.sh

 ## Commands